swagger-api/swagger-codegen/README.md

 ```sh
 curl -X POST -H "content-type:application/json" -d '{"swaggerUrl":"http://petstore.swagger.io/v2/swagger.json"}' https://generator.swagger.io/api/gen/clients/ruby
 ```
-Then you will receieve a JSON response with the URL to download the zipped code.
+Then you will receive a JSON response with the URL to download the zipped code.

 To customize the SDK, you can `POST` to `https://generator.swagger.io/gen/clients/{language}` with the following HTTP body:
 ```json